 Beyza holds a master’s degree in Conflict Resolution from the University of Massachusetts Boston where she wrote a thesis on the post-resettlement needs of refugee women in the state.
 In addition to her work, Beyza is also committed to uplifting the voices of our diverse immigrant and refugee communities through storytelling, art, and film.

-Stephanie Clegg is the Communications Director at Community Sponsorship Hub, drawing on nearly two decades of experience in the nonprofit sector across workforce development, philanthropy, tax policy and independent news organizations.
+Stephanie Clegg brings nearly two decades of experience in the nonprofit sector across workforce development, philanthropy, tax policy and independent news organizations.
 Her work has centered on translating complex research into digestible formats for a variety of audiences, including legislators, funders, partners and advocates.
 Creative communications is both a professional and personal passion.
 In 2012, Stephanie coordinated the first U.S. exhibition of Poster for Tomorrow, an international art exhibit centered on human rights issues including the freedom of movement.
 She is a published artist and serves on the board of Jobsite Theater, a nonprofit professional theater company in Tampa, FL.

-Aubrey Grant, PhD(c), MPP, is a Program Officer at the Community Sponsorship Hub.
-She began working in refugee resettlement in 2009, serving as a case manager for Church World Service in Greensboro, North Carolina.
-Over the past decade she has worked in various roles in refugee resettlement research, advocacy, and policy.
+Aubrey Grant, PhD(c), MPP, began working in refugee resettlement in 2009, serving as a case manager for Church World Service in Greensboro, North Carolina.
+Over the past decade she has held various refugee resettlement roles in research, policy, practice, and advocacy.
 Aubrey received a Bachelor of Arts in Political Science and International Affairs from the University of North Carolina at Wilmington, a Master of Public Policy from American University, and is completing a Doctor of Philosophy in Public Policy from George Mason University’s Schar School of Policy and Government.

 Strategist, Sponsorship Expansion and Coordination